brodieG/r2c/README.md

 interface will change substantially over the next few iterations.

-Compiles a selected subset of R into native instructions so that expressions composed from that subset can be executed repeatedly on varying data without interpreter overhead.
+Compiles a selected subset of R into native instructions so that expressions using only that subset can be executed repeatedly on varying data without interpreter overhead.

 ## Background and Motivation